allegory-software/many-machines/README.md

 Machines and deployments are what MM is all about, so you need to define some in order to make MM useful.
 The MM database is the `var` dir inside mm.
 Machines are `var/machines/MACHINE` dirs which must contain at least the `public_ip` file so that you can run commands on it.
+So go ahead and define one machine with its IP address.
+It can even be the machine that you are currently on.

-First run `mm pubkey` to see your SSH public key and paste it into the machine's `/root/.ssh/authorized_keys` file so that you can ssh into the machine freely.
+Then run `mm pubkey` to see your SSH public key and paste it into the machine's `/root/.ssh/authorized_keys` file so that you can ssh into the machine freely.

 Type `mm m` to see your machines.
 Type `mm free` to check on the machine's resources.
+Try some other reporting commands too.

 ## Modules